-Depending on overall market conditions, there is a risk that the Issuer will either be unable to refinance its borrowings or that it will be required to do so at a cost significantly higher than originally anticipated.
+During the past several years, turmoil and uncertainty in the financial markets have made it more expensive for borrowers such as the Issuer to obtain funding.
+In addition, during 2008-2011 the markets were at times almost inaccessible to borrowers.
+Therefore, depending on overall market conditions, there is a risk that the Issuer will either be unable to refinance its borrowings or that it will be required to do so at a cost significantly higher than originally anticipated.
 This could adversely impact the Issuer's ability to pay amounts due under the Notes.
 Because current market interest rates are extremely low by historical standards, it is likely that the Issuer's financing costs will increase in future periods.

-The Board of Directors has, as part of the Issuer's asset liability management policy, resolved that the Issuer should maintain sufficient liquid assets at any time to cover upcoming debt maturities, the determination of which is to be decided by taking into account the EU legislative proposals on the Net Stable Funding Ratio and the 180 days cover pool liquidity buffer.
+The Board of Directors has, as part of the Issuer's asset liability management policy, resolved that the Issuer should maintain sufficient liquid assets at any time to cover all upcoming debt maturities over the following six months and cover 50 per cent. of bonds coming due from six to twelve months.